 Sjón is a celebrated Icelandic poet and novelist.
-His novels have been translated into twenty-five languages and include From the Mouth of the Whale, The Blue Fox and The Whispering Muse (all by Telegram).
-Sjón won the Nordic Council Literary Prize, the equivalent of the Man Booker Prize, for The Blue Fox and 'Best Icelandic Novel' for The Whispering Muse in 2005.
+His novels have been translated into twenty-five languages, including The Whispering Muse.
+Sjón won the 'Best Icelandic Novel' for The Whispering Muse in 2005.
 Also a songwriter, he has written lyrics for Björk, including for her eight studio album, Biophilia.

 About the Translator

 Victoria Cribb works as a freelance translator from Icelandic to English.
 She has an MA in Icelandic and Scandinavian Studies from UCL, a BPhil in Icelandic from the University of Iceland, and lived and worked in Iceland for a number of years as a publisher, journalist and translator.

 'Every now and then a writer changes the whole map of literature inside my head.
 The most recent has been the Icelander Sjón, whose work is unlike anything I had read, and very exciting … I think of Icelanders as erudite, singular, tough, and uncompromising.
 Sjón is all these things, but he is also quicksilver, playful and surreal … [Sjón] has changed the way I see things.'

 A.S.
 Byatt, The New York Review of Books